axolotl666/www.petraaxolotl.com/content/Canada/How to Improve One's French.md

 The reason why one should not completely ignore pronunciation in this phase is that it is easier to learn the general rules from the very beginning, than to learn many words with the wrong pronunciation and to correct them later.
 There are always exceptions (e.g. _faisant_).
 But it is important to know the general rules, e.g., that _ille_ should be pronounced /ɪj/ as in _fille_ instead of /ɪl/ as in _file_.

-When you are reading a text, it is good practice to try to apply these pronuncation rules to read it aloud.
+When you are reading a text, it is good practice to try to apply these pronuncation rules and to read it aloud.
 It does not matter if your pronunciation is terrible.
 The purpose here is to learn how to apply these rules without too much reflexion.

 Repetition is key to learn new words and conjugations.
 Rather than reading a lot of different texts, it is more effective to read the same text many times until you can understand it without having to translate individual words to your own language, or to analyze each sentence's grammatical structure.

 Repetition can be very boring.
-Therefore you must focus on texts that are not too difficult and whose content is interesting to you.
+Therefore you should only read texts that are not too difficult and whose content is interesting to you.

 Finally, it is better to spend 30 minutes a day every day without exception, than to spend 8 hours every Saturday.